FactoryBoy/factory_boy/docs/reference.rst

-The object passed to :class:`LazyAttribute` is not an instance of the target class, but instead a :class:`~builder.Resolver`: a temporary container that computes the value of all declared fields.
+The object passed to :class:`LazyAttribute` is not an instance of the target class, but instead a ``builder.Resolver``: a temporary container that computes the value of all declared fields.